Disclosure / Affiliate Notice:

 - ensure everything is completely dry

-- avoid storing with food scents or body oils
+- avoid storing with food or body odors

 Use Dead Space Creatively